Strongly correlated zero-bias anomaly in double quantum dot measurements: The two-site Anderson-Hubbard model and a double quantum dot

 \section{The two-site Anderson-Hubbard model and a double quantum dot}

 We are considering systems consisting of two sites, each of which has a variable site potential and between which tunneling may occur (Fig.~\ref{dqd}a).
-A two-site Anderson-Hubbard model is described by the following Hamiltonian:
+Such systems are described by the two-site Anderson-Hubbard model with the following Hamiltonian:

 ${\hat c}_{i\sigma}$ and ${\hat n}_{i\sigma}$ are the annihilation and number operators for lattice site $i$ and spin $\sigma$. $t$ is the hopping amplitude and $U$ the strength of the on-site Coulomb repulsion.
 Disorder is modelled by choosing $\epsilon_i$, the energy of the orbital at site $i$, from a uniform distribution of width $\Delta$.